jmorvay/Frinx-docs/FRINX_ODL_Distribution/Boron/Troubleshooting_Guide/troubleshooting_guide.md

 **Objective of test:**
-Verify that a Frinx controller 3 member cluster can recover from an outage of one node.
+Verify that a FRINX controller 3 member cluster can recover from an outage of one node.

 **Correction Steps:**
 If a member is down, in this example it is member-3 at '10.10.199.220' then use the troubleshooting chart to investigate (start at the top).